funderburkjim/ScharfSandhi/README.md

   * Compound sandhi: TestSandhiC.txt, TestSandhiCOut.txt
   * External sandhi: TestIn.txt, TestOut.txt
   * External sandhi variant: Testnn.txt, TestnnOut.txt

+* `pythonv1` refactors programs in `python`
+   This passes the tests according to testsuite.sh.
+Ref #5.
+* `pythonv2` refactors programs in `pythonv1`
+  This passes the tests according to testsuite.sh.
+Ref #5.
+* `pythonv3` refactors programs in `pythonv2`
+  This passes the tests according to testsuite.sh.
+Ref #5.

 * See the `Further Work` section below